 - 1. The right to inspect and review the student's education records; - 2.
-The right to request the amendment of the student's education records to ensure that they are not inaccurate, misleading, or otherwise in violation of the student's privacy or other rights; - 3.
+The right to request the amendment of the student's education records to ensure that they are not inaccurate, misleading or otherwise in violation of the student's privacy or other rights; - 3.
 The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that such consent is not required for disclosure pursuant to this policy, state or federal law, or the regulations promulgated thereunder; - 4.
-The right to refuse release of names, addresses, and home telephone numbers of students in grades 11 and 12 to military recruiting officers and post-secondary educational institutions;
+The right to refuse release of secondary students' names, addresses, and home telephone numbers to military recruiting officers;

 - 5. The right to file a complaint with the U.S. Department of Education concerning alleged failures by the school district to comply with the federal law and the regulations promulgated thereunder; - 6.
 The right to be informed about rights under the federal law; and - 7.
-The right to obtain a copy of this policy at the location set forth in Section XXI. of this policy.

-B. Eligible Students
+The right to obtain a copy of this policy at the location set forth in the COPIES OF POLICY section of this policy. - B. Eligible Students

 All rights and protections given to parents under this policy transfer to the student when he or she reaches eighteen (18) years of age or enrolls in an institution of post-secondary education.
 The student then becomes an "eligible student."
-However, the parents of an eligible student who is also a "dependent student" are entitled to gain access to the education records of such student without first obtaining the consent of the student.
+However, the parents of an eligible student who is also a "dependent student" are entitled to gain access to the educational records of such student without first obtaining the consent of the student.
 In addition, parents of an eligible student may be given access to education records in connection with a health or safety emergency if the disclosure meets the conditions of any provision set forth in 34 C.F.R. § 99.31(a).